-The Jaguar is one of the world's great ecosystem managers, with an important stablising role in regulating populations of prey species and forms a niche as a 'keystone' predator species.
-Without keystone species such as jaguars (and many other examples), ecosystems will quickly lose their health and severe environmental and ecological consequences can follow in rapid succession.
+The Jaguar is one of the world's great ecosystem managers, with an important stabilising role in regulating populations of prey species and forming a niche as a 'keystone' predator species.
+Without keystone species such as jaguars (and many other examples), ecosystems will quickly lose their health, and severe environmental and ecological consequences can follow in rapid succession.
 That is why their conservation is so important.

-Our projects in Paraguay form an important part of a wider conservation effort to prevent deforestation within the jaguar's range and, through working with local stakeholders, seeks to mitigate human-wildlife conflict and secure a future for this iconic species and many others.
-You can find out more about DGB's projects in Paraguay's Grand Chaco here!
+Our projects in Paraguay form an important part of a wider conservation effort to prevent deforestation within the jaguar's range and, through working with local stakeholders, seek to mitigate human-wildlife conflict and secure a future for this iconic species and many others.

 As DGB Group, our sole purpose is to rebuild trust and serve the public by making the right information available to everyone.
 By subscribing to our mailing newsletter, you can get the latest tips and trends from DGB Group's expert team in your inbox.
 Sign up now and never miss the insights.